rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc-internals.md

 - `propagate-doc-cfg` propagates `#[doc(cfg(...))]` to child items.

+- `run-lints` runs some of rustdoc's lints, defind in `passes/lint`.
+This is the last pass to run.

+  - `bare_urls` detects links that are not linkified, e.g., in Markdown such as `Go to https://example.com/.` It suggests wrapping the link with angle brackets:
+    `Go to <https://example.com/>.` to linkify it.
+This is the code behind the <!--
+    date: 2022-05 --> `rustdoc::bare_urls` lint.

+  - `check_code_block_syntax` validates syntax inside Rust code blocks (<code>```rust</code>)

+  - `html_tags` detects invalid HTML (like an unclosed `<span>`) in doc comments.

+- `strip-hidden` and `strip-private` strip all `doc(hidden)` and private items from the output. `strip-private` implies `strip-priv-imports`.
+Basically, the goal is to remove items that are not relevant for public documentation.
+This pass is skipped when `--document-hidden-items` is passed.

 - `strip-priv-imports` strips all private import statements (`use`, `extern crate`) from a crate.
 This is necessary because rustdoc will handle *public* imports by either inlining the item's documentation to the module or creating a "Reexports" section with the import in it.
 The pass ensures that all of these imports are actually relevant to documentation.

-- `strip-hidden` and `strip-private` strip all `doc(hidden)` and private items from the output. `strip-private` implies `strip-priv-imports`.
-Basically, the goal is to remove items that are not relevant for public documentation.
+It is technically only run when `--document-private-items` is passed, but `strip-private` accomplishes the same thing.

+- `strip-private` strips all private items from a crate which cannot be seen externally.
+This pass is skipped when `--document-private-items` is passed.

 There is also a `stripper` module in `passes/`, but it is a collection of utility functions for the `strip-*` passes and is not a pass itself.

-## From clean to crate
+## From clean to HTML

 This is where the "second phase" in rustdoc begins.
-This phase primarily lives in the `html/` folder, and it all starts with `run()` in `html/render.rs`.
-This code is responsible for setting up the `Context`, `SharedContext`, and `Cache` which are used during rendering, copying out the static files which live in every rendered set of documentation (things like the fonts, CSS, and JavaScript that live in `html/static/`), creating the search index, and printing out the source code rendering, before beginning the process of rendering all the documentation for the crate.
+This phase primarily lives in the `formats/` and `html/` folders, and it all starts with `formats::run_format`.
+This code is responsible for setting up a type that `impl FormatRenderer`, which for HTML is [`Context`].

+This structure contains methods that get called by `run_format` to drive the doc rendering, which includes:

+* `init` generates `static.files`, as well as search index and `src/`
+* `item` generates the item HTML files themselves
+* `after_krate` generates other global resources like `all.html`

-Several functions implemented directly on `Context` take the `clean::Crate` and set up some state between rendering items or recursing on a module's child items.
-From here the "page rendering" begins, via an enormous `write!()` call in `html/layout.rs`.
-The parts that actually generate HTML from the items and documentation occurs within a series of `std::fmt::Display` implementations and functions that pass around a `&mut std::fmt::Formatter`.
-The top-level implementation that writes out the page body is the `impl<'a> fmt::Display for Item<'a>` in `html/render.rs`, which switches out to one of several `item_*` functions based on the kind of `Item` being rendered.
+In `item`, the "page rendering" occurs, via a mixture of [Askama] templates and manual `write!()` calls, starting in `html/layout.rs`.
+The parts that have not been converted to templates occur within a series of `std::fmt::Display` implementations and functions that pass around a `&mut std::fmt::Formatter`.

+The parts that actually generate HTML from the items and documentation start with `print_item` defined in `html/render/print_item.rs`, which switches out to one of several `item_*` functions based on kind of `Item` being rendered.

-Depending on what kind of rendering code you're looking for, you'll probably find it either in `html/render.rs` for major items like "what sections should I print for a struct page" or `html/format.rs` for smaller component pieces like "how should I print a where clause as part of some other item".
+Depending on what kind of rendering code you're looking for, you'll probably find it either in `html/render/mod.rs` for major items like "what sections should I print for a struct page" or `html/format/mod.rs` for smaller component pieces like "how should I print a where clause as part of some other item".

 Whenever rustdoc comes across an item that should print hand-written documentation alongside, it calls out to `html/markdown.rs` which interfaces